 The usual tactics aren’t much of a safeguard, but do them anyway – handwashing, vitamins, flu shots, hand sanitizer (for parents), and making sure to label all the items that go to daycare with them.
 Colds are going to happen, but do what you can to minimize the transmission to protect others.
 Plus, there is some really nasty stuff out there that you can avoid with good habits.

 Flashback to those newborn days where you were up all night – and all day.
-A sick child can mean lots of late night crying and snuggles.
+A sick child can mean lots of late-night crying and snuggles.
 Plus, they might be teething or transitioning at the same time, which doesn’t help.
 That means parents aren’t sleeping at night, plus you’re caring for a sick child all day while catching up on work.
-Remember that self-care is important or you will crash.
+Remember that self-care is important, or you will crash.
 Adrenaline can only go so far.

 Make sure your Doctor’s phone number is handy, know their hours, and know your options for when your Doctor is not available.
-Do they have an on call service?
-Does your State or Province have a telephone service for health care questions?
+Do they have an on-call service?
+Does your State or Province have a telephone service for healthcare questions?
 Where is the closest clinic?
 Which ER is best equipped for children?
 What’s the parking situation there?
 You might need to act fast in the case of illness and it’s good to have your options at your fingertips so you can make the best decision in the moment.

-I truly believe that my health care providers know a lot more than me – the first-time, worried mom who just googled herself into an early grave.
-I trust them and I listen to them and they have been spot on.
+I truly believe that my healthcare providers know a lot more than me – the first-time, worried mom who just googled herself into an early grave.
+I trust them and I listen to them, and they have been spot-on.
 But if your child is not right, you know.
 If you think you were dismissed with a cold but you know it’s something more serious – push for more.
 If you don’t think you need antibiotics for a sniffle, do your due diligence.
 Go with your gut.

 No one said that being a parent is easy, but I was not prepared for the extreme juggling act that came along with my sweet and precious bundle of germs.
 Like everything in parenthood, this too is a phase.

-if you’re looking for how to label your stuff for daycare – here are some tips from the pros!
+If you’re looking for how to label your stuff for daycare – here are some tips from the pros!

 Author